Timer

 2. Enable Block timer to have a countdown that runs from the moment your audience starts the specific block and is for that block only.

-6. Enter the number of seconds at which you want a warning to appear in the Warning at field.
-If you do not want a warning, enter 0.
+6. Enter the number of seconds at which you want a warning to appear in the Warning at field (default: 10 seconds).
+Enter 0 to disable the warning.

 Add a clock (Minigame only)